-Across these three nations, teams of community development advisers are tasked with studying and guiding one of 10 communities within each nation.
-Starting Tuesday, January 17, 2017, consultant teams, comprised of 5-6 ENR 3500 students, will work to guide their community’s development over the course of a semester.
-They will also be monitoring and evaluating the development trajectory through either a “spiraling up” or “spiraling down” process.
+Starting Tuesday, August 29, 2017, consultant teams, comprised of four ENR 3500 students, will work to guide the community development process of one of eight communities in Grifflock or Parbellistan over the next semester.
+They will also be monitoring and evaluating the development trajectory through a series of “spiraling up” or “spiraling down” processes.

 This new, innovative project is designed for communities (and their development consultants) to understand the interconnections between capitals (human, cultural, social, political, financial, built, and natural), as well as find new ways to highlight assets, build resilience, and overcome socioeconomic and natural shock events.
 Residents have been encouraged to go about their daily lives, and welcome these groups into their communities with open arms.

-“We can do better at the community-level by leveraging local assets to generate sustainable economic development that doesn’t compromise our nation’s precious environmental and human resources.” said an enthusiastic Joe Campbell, President of Camparise.
-“After speaking with Presidents Kenly and Fergen, as well as our respective Secretaries of Community Development, it’s clear there are a lot of opportunities emerging in Great Kenlyvia and Olentangia as well.
+“We can do better at the community-level by leveraging local assets to generate sustainable economic development that doesn’t compromise our nation’s precious environmental and human resources.” said an enthusiastic Joe Campbell, President of Parbellistan.
+“After speaking with President Bullock, as well as Secretaries of Community Development Parise and Griffin respectively, it’s clear there are a lot of opportunities emerging in Grifflock and Parbellistan as well.
 We at the national-level of government are excited to observe and support these placed-based strategies to leverage community assets across our respective nations. “